lostmart/restfulAPI-python/README.md

 ## Acknowledgments

--Thank you to the Flask and Flask-RESTful communities for creating such fantastic tools for building RESTful APIs in Python.
+- Thank you to the Flask and Flask-RESTful communities for creating such fantastic tools for building RESTful APIs in Python.
--Special thanks to the authors and contributors of the requests library for making it easy to work with HTTP requests.
+- Special thanks to the authors and contributors of the requests library for making it easy to work with HTTP requests.